 Take Action: Ugandan “Kill the Gays” Bill Still Receiving Backing from U.S. Extremists

-December 14, 2012 by Dan Rafter, Online Campaigns Manager
+December 14, 2012 by Dan Rafter, Associate Director of Communications

 The Ugandan parliament is poised to vote any day now on the infamous “Kill the Gays” legislation – which would make being gay a crime punishable by death or life imprisonment in some cases.
 What’s even more disturbing is that a number of American extremists are among those whipping up the hatred that is fueling this bill – Scott Lively chief among them.